jararias/sunwhere/README.md

 ### Case 2. sunwhere.regular_grid

-As `sunwhere.sites`, `sunwhere.regular_grid` requires a 1-dim sequence of times (it they are not timezone aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
+As `sunwhere.sites`, `sunwhere.regular_grid` requires a 1-dim sequence of times (if they are not timezone aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
 However, the length of the latitude and longitude arrays does not have to be necessarily the same.
 Now, they represent the rectangular coordinates of the lon-lat regular grid.
-The following image shows the solar zenith angle (left column), the cosine of solar zenith angle, which is important for the evaluation of solar irradiance (middle column) and the cosine of the incidence angle for a plane of array with an inclination of 30&#x00b0; and an azimuth of 60&#x00b0;.
-The calculations are performed over a regular grid with 1-deg cellsize.
+The following image shows the solar zenith angle (left column), the cosine of solar zenith angle, which is important for the evaluation of solar irradiance (middle column), and the cosine of the incidence angle for a plane of array with an inclination of 30&#x00b0; and an azimuth of 60&#x00b0;.
+The calculations are performed over a regular grid with 1&#x00b0; cellsize.

 ![case2: sites](assets/case2_regular_grid.png)